0

 Rheumatoid arthritis is an autoimmune disorder rather than a typical wear-and-tear condition.
 It’s an autoimmune disease where the body gets its signals crossed and starts attacking healthy joints.

-Key stat 1 shows that it often strikes in middle age but can also appear in younger folks.
+This disease often appears in middle age but can also appear in younger people.

 The progression between these two forms varies as well.
-RA tends to affect both sides of your body simultaneously, while osteoarthritis might only bother one knee or hip at a time – talk about selective.
+RA tends to affect both sides of your body simultaneously, while osteoarthritis might only bother one knee or hip at a time.

-This distinction helps doctors diagnose which form you may have (key stats 3 & 4).
+This distinction helps doctors diagnose which form you may have.

 Inflammation illustration